-Given the firm’s extensive supertall portfolio in the region, the KPF President was invited to speak with Nate Berg on the urban, economic, and aesthetic reasoning and impacts of the new restrictions.
+With the firm’s extensive supertall portfolio in the region, the KPF President spoke with Nate Berg on the urban, economic, and aesthetic reasoning and impacts of the new restrictions.

 Read the full article from Fast Company here.